axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/datepicker/README.md

 ### width

-String-valued `width` allow to override the intrinsic dimensions of the datepicker.
+String-valued `width` allows to override the intrinsic dimensions of the datepicker.
 Default is `100%`.
 Note maximum of `260px` if you use it inline and minimum of `197px` if you use it as a inputfield.

 Allowed values: